The Wingate test is a 30-second, all-out sprint on a cycle ergometer (think spin bike or stationary cycle) against a weighted braking resistance.

 Is the Wingate test valid?

-The Wingate is the gold standard for anaerobic fitness testing.
-Mainly because, it’s easy to replicate and standardize the intensity, duration and equipment.
-With accurate results, athletes can measure their anaerobic power and strength as needed and over time.
+It is the gold standard for anaerobic fitness testing.
+Mainly because, it’s easy to replicate and standardize the intensity, duration, and equipment.
+With accurate results, athletes can measure their anaerobic strength as needed and over time.
 But what about aerobically trained athletes?

 …aerobic and anaerobic contributions to performance during the Wingate test in sprint and middle-distance runners and whether they were related to the peak aerobic and anaerobic performances determined by two commonly used tests: the force-velocity test and an incremental aerobic exercise test.P Granier, et al

-By looking into both sets of trained athletes, researchers identifed performance prediction outcomes from a Wingate test based on how each subset was trained.
+By looking into both sets of trained athletes, researchers identified prediction outcomes based on how each subset was trained.
 Would they rely more on aerobic or anaerobic training to complete the task?

 …sprinters and middle-distance runners used preferentially a metabolic system according to their specialty.
 Nevertheless, under the conditions of its experiment, they seemed to rely on the same percentage of both peak anaerobic and peak aerobic performance…P Granier, et al

-Interpreting the results, it would appear that a Wingate test’s validity is personalized and specialized, just like an athlete’s training.
+Interpreting the results, it would appear that the test’s validity is personalized and specialized, just like an athlete’s training.

-One closing note on accuracy, a computer-aided Wingate test is more reliable than tests performed using a standard mechanical ergometer.
-And whenever fitness testing is recorded, it is paramount that it be done so in a consistent manner.
-This maximizes data integrity and its subsequent influence on performance.
+One closing note on accuracy, a computer-aided version is more reliable than tests using a standard mechanical ergometer.
+And whenever fitness differences are recorded, it is paramount that it be done so in a consistent manner.
+This maximizes data integrity and its subsequent influence on training plans.